 - 7.3.1.
-At each meeting of each Committee, it shall be an early agenda item for the Member chairing the meeting to ask any Visiting Members to introduce themselves and state the agenda item(s) to which he/she intends speaking. - 7.3.2.
-Subject to Rules 7.3.3 & 7.3.4 below, any Member may attend any meeting of a Committee or Sub- Committee in order to speak on particular items provided he/she specifies those items at the point in the meeting when Visiting Members are asked to introduce themselves.

-- 7.3.3.
-No other Member except for those on the Committee may attend and/or speak on: - - (a) Panels or sub-committees of any Member body relating to employment functions; - (b) hearings in respect of individual applications before the Licensing Committee or Sub-Committee, other than to observe proceedings only for training purposes with leave of the Member chairing the meeting having consulted the legal officer attending; - (c) the Hearings Sub-Committee of the Audit, Governance and Standards Committee when it is considering allegations of misconduct; or any other panel hearing or appeal. - 7.3.4.
+At each meeting of each Committee, it shall be an early agenda item for the Chairman to ask any Visiting Members to introduce themselves and state the agenda item(s) to which they intend to speak on. - 7.3.2.
+Subject to Rules 7.3.3 & 7.3.4 below, any Member may attend any meeting of a Committee or Sub- Committee in order to speak on particular items provided they specifies those items at the point in the meeting when Visiting Members are asked to introduce themselves. - 7.3.3.
+No other Member except for those on the Committee may attend and/or speak on: - - (a) Panels or sub-committees of any Member body relating to employment functions; - (b) hearings in respect of individual applications before the Licensing Committee or Sub-Committee, other than to observe proceedings only for training purposes with leave of the Chairman having consulted the legal officer attending; - (c) the Hearings Sub-Committee of the Audit, Governance and Standards Committee when it is considering allegations of misconduct; or any other panel hearing or appeal. - 7.3.4.
 To speak on an item at the Planning Committee, notice must be given to the Proper Officer by 4pm on the preceding working day. - 7.3.5.
 Visiting Members speak after the Officer introduction on an item, but before the general debate. - 7.3.6.
-Having spoken, the Visiting Member will not participate further unless: - (a) the Member chairing the meeting agrees, or - (b) the item arises from a motion that the Visiting Member moved at Full Council, or the item arises from a Member Agenda Item Request raised by that Visiting Member, in which event the Visiting Member shall have a right to reply at the end of the debate and immediately before any motion is put to the vote. - 7.3.7 Where the committee resolves to exclude the press and public any visiting member shall be entitled to remain at the discretion of the chairman if he/she is satisfied, on the advice of the Monitoring Officer or their representative at the meeting, that the Visiting Member has a need to know in respect of the item being considered by the committee in private.
+Having spoken, the Visiting Member will not participate further unless: - (a) the Chairman agrees, or - (b) the item arises from a motion that the Visiting Member moved at Full Council, or the item arises from a Member Agenda Item Request raised by that Visiting Member, in which event the Visiting Member shall have a right to reply at the end of the debate and immediately before any motion is put to the vote. - 7.3.7 Where the committee resolves to exclude the press and public any visiting member shall be entitled to remain at the discretion of the chairman if they are satisfied, on the advice of the Monitoring Officer or their representative at the meeting, that the Visiting Member has a need to know in respect of the item being considered by the committee in private.